We

 them, and then heads back up.
 Back

-in the attic, Mrs. Sanford tells Andrea
+in the attic, Mrs. Sanford reveals to her

-was the one who invited them over to
+invited them over to England.
+As for why,

-wheelchair.
-When Andrea swears she'll never let
+swears she'll never let that happen,

-smiles, saying she won't be around too
+saying Andrea won't be around to stop

-quickly degenerated and snapped will
+mind quickly degenerated and snapped, will

-commit suicide by throwing herself into
+commit suicide, rather tragically, by throwing herself into

-header, Sanford demands that Andrea sign
+header, Andrea must sign some legal

-some legal documents first, making her
+documents first, making Sanford Jennifer's

-Jennifer's legal guardian.
-Andrea refuses,
+legal guardian.
+When Andrea refuses,

-so Sanford moves in to persuade her.
+Sanford moves to persuade her.

 Down